 Innis College Expansion and Renewal Development Study

-Kevin first joined Montgomery Sisam in 2007 working for four years on a number of master planning, infrastructure and long term care projects.
-He returned in 2013 following the completion of his Master of Science in Architecture and has since contributed to a number of large and small-scale projects for educational, institutional, recreational and long term care clients.
+Kevin first joined Montgomery Sisam in 2007 working for four years on several master planning, infrastructure and long-term care projects.
+He returned in 2013 following the completion of his Master of Science in Architecture at the Technical University of Delft and was appointed to the position of Associate in 2017.